Iloilo International Airport: Airlines and destinations

 PAL Express, a subsidiary of Philippine Airlines, once considered a direct route from Iloilo to Malay to boost Boracay-bound tourism traffic.
-A resolution passed by the Iloilo City Local Development Council (ICLDC) called on PAL president Jaime Bautista to institute direct flights to Malay from Iloilo, with onward service to Cebu City on the return portion from Malay.
+A resolution passed by the Iloilo City Local Development Council (ICLDC) called on PAL president (now DOTr Secretary) Jaime Bautista to institute direct flights to Malay from Iloilo, with onward service to Cebu City on the return portion from Malay.
 However, PAL has questioned the route's feasibility, citing congestion at Godofredo P. Ramos Airport which serves that municipality.
 Nearly ten years after initial service was discussed, on March 20, 2017, leisure carrier Air Juan became the first airline to launch scheduled service between the two airports, as well as launching additional service to Cuyo in Palawan, and supplementary service to Sipalay in Negros Occidental.

+In March 2020, international flights were suspended as a response to the COVID-19 pandemic.
+Amid the 2022 monkeypox outbreak and its associated health risks, Iloilo Governor Arthur Defensor Jr. announced that the airport would remain closed to international flights.
+As travel restrictions gradually eased, authorities in Western Visayas began working in June 2023 to revive international flights after successfully reviving key domestic routes from Clark International Airport to three destinations in the region.
+International flights officially resumed on October 27, 2024.

+Scoot, the low-cost subsidiary of the Singapore Airlines Group, launched direct flights to Iloilo on April 14, 2025, to compete with Cebu Pacific in this route.
+Scoot is the first foreign carrier to launch flights to the airport.

 Statistics

 Data from Civil Aviation Authority of the Philippines (CAAP).